-iOS and iPadOS 14 bring better message filtering to the Messages app.
-The new iOS 14 Messages filtering takes advantage of a more logical interface which makes it more accessible than the Messages filtering options in iOS 13.
-Follow along with our step-by-step instructions to enable this useful feature and take advantage of iOS 14’s Messages filtering options so that texts and iMessages from unknown senders get automatically sorted into a separate list.
+The Messages app on iPhone and iPad has a built-in filtering option.
+Follow along with our step-by-step instructions to enable this useful feature and take advantage of messages filtering options so that texts and iMessages from unknown senders get automatically sorted into separate lists.

-- Now open Messages on your device and tap the Filters button that has appeared in the top-left corner of the Messages screen after enabling the Filter Unknown Senders option.
+- Tap the Filters button that has appeared in the top-left corner of the Messages screen after enabling the Filter Unknown Senders option.

 - All Messages: This section provides an unfiltered view of all SMS and iMessage chats you’ve received from anyone, whether or not they’re in your contacts.

 - Known Senders: This is a filtered view that shows you SMS and iMessage chats received from folks who are saved in the Contacts app.
 By default, you receive notifications for all messages from known senders.
-Here you’ll also find SMS and iMessage messages received from phone numbers that you have recently called or sent the first text to even though they’re not saved as your contacts.
+Here, you’ll also find SMS and iMessage messages received from phone numbers that you have recently called or sent the first text to, even though they’re not saved as your contacts.

-- Unknown Senders: This is the place for SMS and iMessage chats from senders who aren’t in your contacts, including items such as spam texts, two-factor verification codes etc. You won’t receive notifications for messages from unknown senders.
+- Unknown Senders: This is the place for SMS and iMessage chats from senders who aren’t in your contacts, including items such as spam texts, two-factor verification codes, etc. You won’t receive notifications for messages from unknown senders.

 Message filtering saves you from being inundated with unwanted notifications.